frimtec/pikett-assist/README.md

 Defines the text to send back as alarm acknowledgement to your operations center.

-#### Auto confirm time window
+#### Auto confirm

-Time window since the last received alarm in which new received alerts are auto confirmed while still being in an confirmed alarm state.
+New alerts are automatically confirmed if received within the defined time window after the last alarm was received, while the app is still in a confirmed alert state.
 This feature ensures you can stay focused on your current case even with recurring alerts.
 If set to 0 (default), alarms are never auto confirmed.